-So when you are looking for quotes or investing advice s is to Warren we turn.
+So when you are looking for quotes or investing advice, it is to Warren we turn.
 Here are our favorite Warren Buffett quotes on investing.

 “If you understood a business perfectly and the future of the business, you would need very little in the way of a margin of safety.
 So, the more vulnerable the business is, assuming you still want to invest in it, the larger the margin of safety you’d need.
 If you’re driving a truck across a bridge that says it holds 10,000 pounds and you’ve got a 9,800-pound vehicle, if the bridge is 6 inches above the crevice it covers, you may feel okay; but if it’s over the Grand Canyon, you may feel you want a little larger margin of safety…”

 The margin of safety is all about reducing the risk of an investment.
 The bigger the discount you can get when buying a share of a company, the less risk you have, because actually how far further could the stock price fall?

 Focusing on the long-term is what Warren preaches; this is another example to help people relax about their investments and focus on the long-term future.

-3. “Never invest in a business you can’t understand”
+3. “Never invest in a business you can’t understand.”

 ” We blew it.”
 On not buying Alphabet (NASDAQ: GOOG) or Google years ago.

 4. “Don’t bet on Miracles.”

 “I’ve watched Amazon from the start.
 I think what Jeff Bezos has done is something close to a miracle . . . the problem is when I think something will be a miracle, I tend not to bet on it.”